Declaration of the Rights of the Peoples of Russia: List of seceded lands

 The following countries declared their independence soon after the Bolsheviks' declaration, establishing themselves as non-Communist states.
-Although the role this declaration played in their declared independence is doubtful, it eased Bolshevist Russia's recognition of their independence.
-Except for Finland, all of these areas were outside of Russian sovereignty following the Austro-German successes in the Great War and were officially ceded in the Treaty of Brest-Litovsk, but the Bolsheviks could not have known this development at the time of the Declaration.
+Although the role the declaration played in their independence movements is doubtful, it eased Soviet Russia's recognition of their independence.
+Except for Finland, all of these areas were outside of Russian sovereignty following the Austro-German successes in the World War I and were officially ceded in the Treaty of Brest-Litovsk.